 Being in my final year of pathology residency, I feel that I’ve been through a lot.
-I am definitely not the same inexperienced 1st - year resident that I was when I started.
-I’ve gained a great amount of knowledge, technical, and professional skills.
+I am definitely not the same inexperienced first-year resident I was when I started.
+I’ve gained a great amount of knowledge, as well as technical and professional skills.
 But how did I do it?
 What advice would I give my fellow pathology residents to help them survive and succeed as I have done so far?
 I chose to ask this question to my fellow pathology residents through a simple survey consisting of just the following two questions:

 - What is your current PGY level (PGY-1, PGY-2, PGY-3, or PGY-4)?

 - If you could give only one piece of advice to a fellow resident, what would it be?

 The responses I received from 27 pathology residents confirmed much of what I feel about pathology residency and resonated with the lessons I have learned through my own experience.
 The following are the lessons I have learned from first year to fourth year in pathology residency.